mcneel/help-docs/_en/flamingo/5/help/render-farm.md

 <!-- TODO: This page needs to be updated more with current automated rendering information.-->

 # Farm Rendering
-The Flamingo nXt Render Farm uses the power of several computers to render single images, batch jobs of multiple images, or view-based animations.
-Neither Rhino nor Flamingo nXt is required on the computers that are used only as render farm clients.
+The Flamingo nXt Render Farm uses the power of several computers to render single images, batch jobs of multiple images or view-based animations.
+Neither Rhino nor Flamingo nXt is required on the computers used only as render farm clients.

 #### A typical Farm layout
 {: #render-farm}